jbfoushee/CLP-Blackjack/README.md

 This project shows a visual confidence of prescribed actions ("Hit" or "Stay"), based solely on the player's initial hand of Blackjack.
 The data comes from the dataset "[900,000 Hands of BlackJack Results](https://www.kaggle.com/mojocolors/900000-hands-of-blackjack-results)" from [Kaggle](https://www.kaggle.com).

+This was built in Python version 3.10 .

 pip install -r requirements.txt